boeserwolf/sublime-phpfmt/README.md

 # [php.fmt](https://github.com/dericofilho/php.tools) support for Sublime Text 3

 php.fmt and php.tools aim to help PHP development.
 One of the features, code formatting, now is embeded too in ST3.
+For now it formats automatically when you save the PHP file.

 ### Installation